usccolumbia/CSPBenchMetrics/README.md

 ## How to install the CSP metric package

-Follow the requirement.txt file to install the corresponding packages.
+Follow the instructions in the requirement.txt file to install the corresponding packages.

 Please notice that you need to install a version of pytorch that corresponds to cuda.